-Module 2 Religion in society
+Module 2 - Types of Religion

-Module 3 Religion and politics
+Module 3 - Theorising Religion

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:|

 |1||demonstrate a critical understanding of the history, key teachings and beliefs of specific religions|

 |2||critically examine the social dimensions of religions and religious beliefs, including the role of violence and gender|

 |3||evaluate the historical relationships between religious and secular laws|